DCC-EX/dcc-ex.github.io/docs/get-started/arduino-ide.rst

 Unzip the file into the Arduino IDE project folder
 --------------------------------------------------

 Find the zip file on your computer and unzip it.
-You should now have a folder with the entire DCC-EX project inside it.
+You should now have a folder with the entire DCC-EX project inside it called "CommandStation-EX".
+Make sure this folder is at the root level with all your other projects.
+Note that the name of this folder MUST be "CommandStation-EX"!
+Do not change it.
+Because of the way the Arduino IDE works, the folder name must match the .ino file inside it.

 Copy the config.example.h file or rename it
 -------------------------------------------